 The majority of discharged oil was denser than sea water.
 As a result of its density, upon release it sank to the seafloor.
-Injury to benthic invertebrates, demersal fishes, pelagic fishes, and marine mammals resulted from the released oil from smothering and coating of benthic resources
+Injury to benthic invertebrates and potential injuries to demersal fishes, pelagic fishes, and marine mammals resulted from the released oil from smothering and coating of benthic resources and ingestion by animals that feed on benthic resources and demersal fishes